Air Alfa: History

-Air Alfa was launched in 1992 and started operating flights between Turkey and Western Europe.
+Air Alfa was founded in 1992 and started operating flights between Turkey and Western Europe.
 However, the airline was grounded for the rest of 1992 because it did not meet the rules of the Turkish Civil Aviation Authority.
 This was because it handled less than three aircraft, being Boeing 727-200s.
 The Airline restarted flights in 1993, leasing a Boeing 737.
 Air Alfa also operated exclusive full charter flights (tourist flights, guest worker flights) to partner tour operators such as Nazar Reisen in Germany and Sultan Reizen in the Netherlands.

 In 1994, the airline started long haul flights by receiving its first Airbus A300, and was joined by a second which was leased from EgyptAir.
 A further six were added in the following years, but reduced to five after the accident of an Air Alfa Flight in Istanbul.
 During 1996, Air Alfa carried one million passengers for the first time.

+Acquisitions

 In December 1996, the airline was acquired from Kombassan, and the fleet was modernised with new Airbus A321-100's, with an Airbus A300B4-203 and a Boeing 727-200 being retired.

+In 1996, Air Alfa was acquired by Kombassan.
 In 2000, Air Alfa started to struggle and have financial difficulties, cutting back and reducing schedules until its end in 2001.
 The airline restarted in 2002 under the name 'Alpha Airlines', but this was quickly forgotten as it ceased operations and filed for bankruptcy on 17 November 2002.